KCL-Tech-Society/kta-webdev/README.md

 # Habit Tracker Backend

-This repository contains the backend code for the Habit Tracker project, developed during Week 3 (Node.js & Express.js) of the KCL Tech Academy Webdev Workshop Series, hosted by Waseef Khan.
+This repository contains the backend code for the Habit Tracker project, developed in the KCL Tech Academy Webdev Workshop Series, hosted by Waseef Khan.
 The `index.html` file was developed during Weeks 1 and 2 (HTML & CSS, JavaScript).
-The frontend React application was developed in Week 4.
+The backend was developed during Week 3 (Node.js & Express.js).
+The frontend React application was developed in Week 4 and MongoDB implementation was added in Week 5.

 Follow [@kcltech](https://www.instagram.com/kcltech/) and [@kcl_tech_academy](https://www.instagram.com/kcl_tech_academy/) on Instagram for updates!